Skip to main content

 3.

-Licensed practical nurses acting with a client-specific order ensure that they have the competence to:
+Licensed practical nurses acting under a client-specific order ensure that they have the competence to:

 a.